peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         int length,
         PeterO.Numbers.EContext ctx);

-Creates a binary float from a string that represents a number.
+Creates a binary float from a text string that represents a number.
 Note that if the string contains a negative exponent, the resulting value might not be exact, in which case the resulting binary float will be an approximation of this decimal number's value.The format of the string generally consists of:

  * An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if '-' , the value is negative.)